ETH-NEXUS/gExcite_pipeline/workflow/scripts/aggregation_de/README.md

 The advantages are:
 - flexibility of the DE contrasts, as the user can potentially apply any complex contrast allowed by the DESeq2 workflow and the script allows for simplified definition of contrasts with multiple arbitrary covariates
-- using a common, widely known and accepted tool for DE
+- using a common, widely known and accepted tool for DE The disadvantages are:
-- the aggregation and DE are performed starting from the single samples and not from an integrated Seurat object.
-This ensures
-The disadvantages are:
 - low quality results on ADT data